 Thankfully, there are numerous time tracking tools that can help get with solving this problem.
 Unfortunately, there are still a lot of people who haven’t taken advantage of these tools because they still think that time tracking is a waste-of-time.

-Here are 7 reasons why everyone should track their time.
+Here are 7 reasons to track your time.

 1. Discover how you spend your days.